scottmckendry/PowerShell-Beautifier/docs/HowItWorks.md

 These lookup hash tables are stored as PrivateData variables in the module.
 This gives us a pseudo 'module-scope', allowing us to help split up functions using this data across multiple files.
 It also allows us to access the contents of these lookup tables from outside the module for debugging purposes.

 When the module is loaded, the lookup tables are created but are empty.
-It's not until Edit-DTWBeautifyScript is first called that they are populated.
-Note: you can import the module and force the population by calling the function *Initialize-DTWBeautifyValidNames*.
+It's not until Invoke-PrettifyScript is first called that they are populated.
+Note: you can import the module and force the population by calling the function *Initialize-PrettifyValidNames*.

 Once populated you can see the values in the module's PrivateData, i.e.
 ```